 Regular eye exams are the only way to prevent glaucoma, as blindness or significant vision loss can be prevented if the disease is diagnosed and treated in the early stages.
 That's why routine comprehensive eye exams which include glaucoma testing are so important.

 Getting your eyes checked regularly can ensure that any existing eye problems are detected early enough to prevent or slow ocular damage.
-Contact EyeStyles in Belmont to book your comprehensive eye exam today!
+Contact EyeStyles+Care in Belmont to book your comprehensive eye exam today!